backupparachute/securetransmit-website/_posts/2025-02-12-what-are-webhooks.md

 In today's digital landscape, instant data exchange between applications is essential for efficiency and automation.
 A webhook is a powerful tool that enables real-time communication between systems by automatically sending data when a specific event occurs.

-Think of webhooks as a notification system for applications—instead of constantly checking for updates, a webhook instantly delivers the information the moment something happens.
+Think of webhooks as a notification system for applications, instead of constantly checking for updates, a webhook instantly delivers the information the moment something happens.
 For example, when a customer places an order on an e-commerce website, a webhook can immediately update the inventory, notify the warehouse, and send a confirmation email without any manual intervention.

 Unlike traditional REST APIs, which rely on polling (repeatedly requesting data at set intervals), webhooks operate on an event-driven model.
 This means that instead of making constant requests to check for updates, applications simply wait for webhooks to push data when an action is triggered.
 This approach reduces server load, improves efficiency, and ensures real-time synchronization across multiple platforms.

 Webhooks are widely used in e-commerce, finance, marketing automation, DevOps, and SaaS applications to trigger automated workflows, streamline processes, and improve user experience.
 Whether it's a payment confirmation from Stripe, a lead update in Salesforce, or a Slack notification from GitHub, webhooks are the backbone of seamless application integration.

 Imagine you run an online store.
-A customer places an order, and within seconds, your inventory updates, an email confirmation is sent, and your shipping provider receives the order details—all without any manual effort.
+A customer places an order, and within seconds, your inventory updates, an email confirmation is sent, and your shipping provider receives the order details, all without any manual effort.
 This seamless automation is powered by webhooks.

 Here's how it works: